 Anglers also benefit from using a Jon boat for many of the same reasons hunters do.

-As well as offering fairly large storage and weight capacity anglers can stand and cats off without the fear of destabilizing the boat.
+As well as offering fairly large storage and weight capacity anglers can stand and cast off without the fear of destabilizing the boat.
 The superior stability of a Jon boat makes it possible for more than one angler to cast off from different areas of the boat.

 And, it isn’t just fly fishing that makes a Jon boat an excellent fishing vessel.